Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 * **Context**.
 A name for the status - typically describing the entity posting the status.
 * **URL**.
 A link where users can get more information specific to the status.

-Essentially, status is the way a user or service posts their evaluation about a pull request.
+Essentially, status is the way a user or service posts their evaluation about a pull request and provides the answer to questions such as:

-Did the changes meet the requirements?
+* Did the changes meet the requirements?
-Where can I learn more about what I need to do to meet the requirements?
+* Where can I learn more about what I need to do to meet the requirements?

 Let's look at an example.
 Consider a [CI service](../../build-release/index.md) that is required to build all code changes in a project.